 - Butter insides of hoagie rolls if desired.
 Place on hot griddle, with the inside facing down, and toast for 2-3 minutes.
 Set aside.

 - Cook meat 1-2 minutes per side.
-Once meat is almost done cooking, move it all into a pile on the griddle and add 1 ½ tbsp worcestershire sauce (3 tbsp if you were able to fit all the meat on the griddle).
+Once meat is almost done cooking, move it all into a pile on the griddle and add 1 ½ tablespoon worcestershire sauce (3 tablespoon if you were able to fit all the meat on the griddle).

 - Move meat into 4 even piles on the griddle.
 Top each pile with 2 slices provolone cheese.
 Continue cooking until melted, about 2 minutes.